Ecattea/COCA-English/README.md

 - This flashcard deck is in an English-only environment, so users should have a certain level of English proficiency.
 It is recommended that users have passed the College English Test Band 4 (CET-4), IELTS 4.5, or TOEFL 35.
 - This deck is free and will be updated on GitHub and AnkiWeb.
 Any versions sold on other platforms (e.g., Xianyu, Taobao) are unauthorized; please do not purchase them.
 - If you find this deck helpful, please leave a thumbs up on Ankiweb, or give this repository a free **Star** on GitHub—your support is the greatest motivation for maintenance.
-- Join Discord Server to discuss and share your thoughts: [Click here to join](https://discord.gg/H9yH6HXX).
+- Join Telegram Group to discuss and share your thoughts (Mainly Chinese): [Click here to join](https://t.me/+eVpK3pa3yahmMDlk).
-- If you have trouble in using Discord, join Telegram Group instead (Mainly Chinese): [Click here to join](https://t.me/+eVpK3pa3yahmMDlk).
 # Overview
 - The **Anki English Vocabulary Deck** published in this repository is designed to help learners acquire English entirely in an English context.
 - All prompts, definitions, and example sentences are written in English, helping you train reading and listening skills while memorizing vocabulary.